ASKtraining/Training/README.md

 ```
 docker compose up
 ```
 again.
-This is only a temporary hack for local instances!
+This is only a temporary adjustment for local instance development!
 DO NOT COMMIT TO MAIN BRANCH!

 To stop the training plan:
 ```